amarder/amarder.github.io/content/big-data.md

 ---
 title: Big Data Tips for Social Science
 date: 2015-10-23
+description: "Some thoughts on working with big data in the social sciences."
 ---

 > "The real problem is that programmers have spent far too much time